-Fairford and District U3A began in late 1994 when Guen Taylor put a small insert in What’s On magazine asking for anyone interested in starting a U3A in Fairford to contact her.
-There was a good response, and a public meeting was arranged in Poulton Village Hall on February 8th 1995.
-About forty people turned up and volunteers were invited to form a steering committee.
+Fairford and District u3a began in late 1994 when Guen Taylor put a small insert in What’s On magazine asking for anyone interested in starting a u3a in Fairford to contact her.
+The response was good, and a public meeting held in February 1995.
+About forty people attended and a steering committee formed.
 The first committee consisted of Peter Maslin, Roy and Mary Sharp, Eileen Ferguson and Joyce Deane, plus Guen Taylor as Chairman.
-Prospective members were asked to offer their services as Group Leaders.
-The initial response was six, Barney Rowley for Beginners’ Bridge, Geoff Bishop for Walking with a Pub Lunch, Margaret Bishop for Intermediate Bridge, Humphrey Gillett for Poetry, Guen Taylor for Keep Fit and Dorothy Grobecker for Philosophy.
+Initially six groups were formed by prospective members; Barney Rowley for Beginners’ Bridge, Geoff Bishop for Walking with a Pub Lunch, Margaret Bishop for Intermediate Bridge, Humphrey Gillett for Poetry, Guen Taylor for Keep Fit and Dorothy Grobecker for Philosophy.